Gautam Adani added more wealth in 2022 than m-cap of Pakistan stock market

-After briefly flirting with number 2 spot, Gautam Adani at $110 billion is ending the Calendar 2022 being the third richest on this planet, richest in India.
-Despite the fag-end weakness in Adani group shares, his wealth is up $33.80 billion, or $44.2 per cent this year, as per publicly available data with Bloomberg Billionaire index.
-He was the only billionaire among the elite group of top 10, whose fortunes rose in a year marked by sharp selloff in equities on fears of global recession.
+After briefly flirting with the No. 2 spot, Gautam Adani at $110 billion ends 2022 as the third richest person in the world and the richest in India.
+Despite the recent dip in Adani group shares, his wealth is up $33.80 billion, or $44.2 per cent this year, as per publicly available data with Bloomberg Billionaire Index.
+He is the only billionaire among the top 10 billionaires in the world who has seen a rise in fortune in 2022.
+The year was marked by sharp selloff in equities on fears of global recession.

-In context, if Gautam Adani was a country, he would have been the 64th largest economy in terms of nominal GDP, based of 2021 IMF estimates, ahead of Puerto Rico and Ecuador.
+To put it in perspective, Gautam Adani's wealth is equal to the 64th largest economy in terms of nominal GDP, based on 2021 IMF estimates, ahead of Puerto Rico and Ecuador.

-The wealth added by Adani in 2022, in fact, was higher than the 2021 GDP at least of 85 world countries such as El Salvador Honduras, Cyprus El Salvador, Cambodia, Iceland, Yemen, Senegal and Cyprus.
+The wealth Adani added in 2022, in fact, is higher than the 2021 GDP of at least 85 countries such as El Salvador Honduras, Cyprus El Salvador, Cambodia, Iceland, Yemen, Senegal and Cyprus.

-The fortunes he added were higher than the market capitalisation of Pakistan Stock Exchange (at roughly $30 billion).
+The wealth he added is also higher than the market capitalisation of Pakistan Stock Exchange (at roughly $30 billion).
 Pakistan Stock Exchange's market cap stood at PKR 64,09,47,32,80,070 (or 6,409.47 billion Pakistani rupee) as of December 26, as per the exchange's daily market report.
 This, at the prevailing exchange rate, stood at $28.41 billion.

 Besides, Adani's wealth was one-fifth of India's $563.50 billion forex reserves (as of December 16).